Data Last Updated: December 17, 2020

 What Are The Entry Requirements For Air Travel Pass?

-- Travelers should have been in Brunei or New Zealand for the last 14 days.
+- Travelers should have been in the countries mentioned above for the last 14 days.

-- Tourists should then present their Air Travel Pass to their chosen airline.
+- Tourists must present their Air Travel Pass to the airline upon boarding.

 - They also need to undergo a PCR test.